Chemical Bonding

 Atoms with only one or two valence electrons have a tendency to give up those electrons when they form a chemical bond with another atom in order to achieve a stable outer shell.
 Conversely, atoms that require only one or two valence electrons in order to achieve a noble gas configuration tend to form bonds with other atoms that allow them to acquire the missing electrons.

 A typical chemical reaction involves a process of bonding between two or more atoms in which each atom achieves a stable electronic configuration.
-The resulting molecule or formula unit also has a stable electronic configuration, and the energy levels in the participating atoms is lower than it would be for the atoms in their unbound state.
+The resulting molecule or formula unit also has a stable electronic configuration, and the energy levels in the participating atoms is lower than it would be for those atoms in their unbound state.

 Covalent bonding